Stocks sink, bonds soar on fears virus will stunt economy

 “It’s the combination of South Korea, Japan, Italy and even Iran” reporting virus cases, Ma said.
 “That really woke up the market, that these four places in different places around the globe can go from low concern to high concern in a matter of days and that we could potentially wake up a week from now and it could be five to 10 additional places.”

-The decline on Monday sent the Dow Jones Industrial Average more than 1,000 points lower and wiped out its gains for the year.
-The S&P 500 is now down6.5% from its record high set last Wednesday.

 Technology stocks, which rely heavily on China for both sales and supply chains, once again led the decline.
-Apple dropped 1.4% and chipmaker Nvidia fell 4.2%.
+Apple dropped 3.4% and chipmaker Nvidia slid 4.1%.

 Bond prices continued rising.
-The yield on the 10-year Treasury fell to 1.32%,a record low, down from 1.37% late Monday.
+The yield on the 10-year Treasury fell as low as 1.31%, a record, according to TradeWeb, before recovering somewhat to 1.32% in the afternoon.
+The yield is down from 1.37% late Monday and far below the 1.90% it stood at in early 2020.

-The lower bond yields weighed on banks.
-JPMorgan Chase slid 2.7% and Bank of America fell 3.3%.
+The lower bond yields, which force interest rates lower on mortgages and other loans, weighed on banks.
+JPMorgan Chase slid 4.5% and Bank of America fell 5%.

-Real estate companies and utilities also declined, though they held up better than the rest of the market as investors pushed money into safe-play stocks.
+Real estate companies and utilities also declined, though they held up better than the rest of the market as investors favored safe-play stocks.

+On Tuesday, U.S. health officials warned that it’s inevitable the virus will spread more widely in America.

+“It’s not so much a question of if this will happen anymore, but rather more a question of exactly when this will happen – and how many people in this country will have severe illness,” Dr. Nancy Messonnier of the Centers for Disease Control and Prevention said in a call with reporters.

-United Airlines fell 5.2% after withdrawing its financial forecasts for the year because of the impact on demand for air travel.
-Mastercard dropped 5.2% after saying the impact on cross-border travel and business could cut into its revenue, depending on the duration and severity of the virus outbreak.
+United Airlines tumbled 6.5% after withdrawing its financial forecasts for the year because of the impact on demand for air travel.
+Mastercard dropped 6.7% after saying the impact on cross-border travel and business could cut into its revenue, depending on the duration and severity of the virus outbreak.

+Moderna surged 27.8% after the company sent its potential virus vaccine to government researchers for additional testing.
+The biotechnology company is one several drug developers racing to develop vaccine.

+Energy companies have been some of the hardest hit on worries that a weakened global economy will burn less fuel.
+Exxon Mobil is down 10.2% over the last four days, and the slump has wiped away nearly $26 billion in market value.

+But the losses extend far beyond the energy sector.
+A rapidly spreading virus threatens factories, shipments of parts and customers for businesses around the world.
+At Apple, which said last week that the virus will force it to fall sort of a previous quarterly revenue forecast, $158.6 billion in market value has vanished in the last four days.

-NOT SO HOT STREAK: The S&P 500 is on track for its first four-day losing streak since early August.
-One measure of fear in the market, which shows how much traders are paying to protect themselves from future swings for the S&P 500, touched its highest level since the start of 2019, when stocks were tumbling on worries about a possible recession.
+One measure of fear in the market, which shows how much traders are paying to protect themselves from future swings for the S&P 500, touched its highest level since December 2018, when stocks were tumbling on worries about a possible recession.

 The chief risk is that the stock market was already “priced to perfection,” or something close to it, before the virus worries exploded, according to Brian Nick, chief investment officer at Nuveen.